 Substitution of Paid Leave for Unpaid Leave - The State of Nevada requires use of applicable accrued paid leave while taking FMLA leave.
 Employees must comply with the State of Nevada's and the agency's normal paid leave policies.
-If you meet the FMLA eligibility requirements and have a qualifying FMLA leave event, you must take FMLA leave and exhaust your applicable accrued leave concurrently with the FMLA leave.
+If you meet the FMLA eligibility requirements and have a qualifying FMLA leave event, you must take FMLA leave and exhaust your applicable accrued leave concurrently with the FMLA leave unless receiving short term disability benefits.
 If you are eligible for FMLA leave due to a work-related injury or illness, you must take FMLA leave and you may choose to use your applicable accrued leave concurrently with the FMLA leave.